mollylowell/Independent-Study--AI-Registration-Assistant/README.md

 ## Who This Is For

-This project is intended as a **portfolio-grade academic and technical demonstration**, developed as part of an independent study.
+This project is intended as a portfolio-grade academic and technical demonstration developed as part of an independent study.
 It showcases how artificial intelligence, analytics, and rule-based systems can be applied to complex, real-world decision processes such as university course registration.

-The system is **not an official advising tool** and is **not affiliated with or deployed by Fairfield University**.
+The system is not an official advising tool and is not affiliated with or deployed by Fairfield University.
 All data used in this project is mock or sample data created for demonstration and testing purposes.

 This repository is designed for:
 - Employers evaluating applied AI, analytics, or software engineering work